MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 ---
-title: Overview of how to secure Azure infrastructure with Zero Trust
+title: Overview - Apply Zero Trust principles to Azure infrastructure
-description: This article gives an overview of how to secure Azure infrastructure with Zero Trust.
+description: This article gives an overview of how to apply Zero Trust principles to Azure infrastructure.
 ms.date:
 ms.service: security
 author: brendacarter